Learning how to improve your writing skills is a tough job. Anyone can become a good writer with a little practice.

 It’s good to write in a new environment every now and again.

 Take your writing and go to a coffee shop or a library.
 These places are usually free of the subconscious baggage that comes with working in the same place repeatedly.
 And sometimes the brain craves a new writing environment.

 Ambient noise encourages creativity too.
-JK Rowling would agree – she wrote the earlier parts of the Harry Potter series in a coffee shop.
+The best writers like JK Rowling would agree – she wrote the earlier parts of the Harry Potter series in a coffee shop.

-(Tip: If can’t leave wherever you write, Coffitivity will recreate the ambient sounds of a coffee shop for you.)
+Writing tip: If can’t leave wherever you write, Coffitivity will recreate the ambient sounds of a coffee shop for you.

 In The War of Art: Break Through the Blocks and Win Your Inner Creative Battles, Steven Pressfield compares the job of a writer to the job of hunter – both must go out each day afresh in search of new game.

 “Do I really believe that my work is crucial to the planet’s survival?
 Of course not.
 But it’s as important to me as catching that mouse is mouse is to the hawk circling outside my window.
 He’s hungry.
 He needs a kill.
 So do I.”